Medically reviewed by Drugs.com. Last updated on May 31, 2022.

 Do not keep outdated medicine or medicine no longer needed.

-- Do not take other medicines unless they have been discussed with your doctor.
-This especially includes over-the-counter (nonprescription) medicines for appetite control, asthma, colds, hay fever, or sinus problems, since they may tend to increase your blood pressure.
+Do not take other medicines unless they have been discussed with your doctor.
+This especially includes prescription or nonprescription (over-the-counter) medicines for appetite control, asthma, colds, cough, hay fever, or sinus problems, since they may increase your blood pressure.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.